Schmidt-DevOps/Seafile-PHP-SDK/README.md

 ## How to get Started

-To get started with Seafile PHP SDK, you may either set up your own private Seafile server (see [https://www.seafile.com/en/product/private_server/](https://www.seafile.com/en/product/private_server/)) or obtain seacloud.cc account
+To get started with Seafile PHP SDK, you may either set up your own private Seafile server (see [https://www.seafile.com/en/product/private_server/](https://www.seafile.com/en/product/private_server/)) or obtain a cloud account.
-[https://seacloud.cc](https://seacloud.cc).
 Because the SDK is in its infancy it's highly recommended to set up a test server or create a test account.

 It's not advisable yet to use your real server/account if you already got one.